 3. Lack of Prep Materials

 Experienced professional interpreters normally go over conference materials a day or two ahead of schedule.
-It is to prepare themselves for what will be discussed or tackled during the meetings.
+This helps them prepare for the meeting discussions.
 Doing so removes some of the stresses that are traditionally part of the job.

 It will be a challenge for interpreters when they receive no or very little briefing about the conference and the speakers.
 One of the greatest challenges interpreters face is going into a situation ill-prepared.

-Prep materials coming from the conference hosts allow the interpreters to get familiar with the topics to be presented or discussed, the terminology to be used and the background information about the speakers.
+Prep materials from the conference hosts allow the interpreters to familiarize themselves with the topics of discussion, the terminology, and the background information about the speakers.
 It gives them time to do extra research if necessary to fully prepare for the scheduled work.

 Preparation matters in enabling interpreters to take on the job with higher confidence level.
 Thus, it is important for interpreters to ask some basic questions, prior to the acceptance of the job:

 - Subject matter and nature of the meeting

 - Technical conditions (equipment, visibility and interpretation booths)